lovepreet-06/Dubai-Residential-Real-Estate-Market-Analysis/README.md

 ---

-## How to Use This Project

-1. Clone or download this repository.
-2. Import the dataset CSV into PostgreSQL using the table structure provided in `create_table.sql`.
-3. Run the cleaning queries in `data_cleaning.sql`.
-4. Run the analysis queries in `business_questions.sql` to reproduce the results.
-5. Review `insights_summary.md` for the final business takeaways.

----

 ## About Me

 I am an M.Tech CSE student building a Data Analyst portfolio to apply for **Data Analyst, MIS, and Reporting roles in Dubai, UAE.** This project is part of my hands-on SQL practice, focused on solving real, industry-relevant business problems.

----

-## Suggested GitHub Topics/Tags

-`sql` `postgresql` `data-analysis` `real-estate` `dubai` `data-cleaning` `business-intelligence`